Sandalwood Essential Oil:

-perhaps one of the most fragrant of essential oils.
+For many, sandalwood essential oil is one of the most fragrant of the essential oils.
 It has a unique aroma that makes it fit for use in many perfumes.
 Furthermore, in many bath and beauty products, like homemade soaps.

 - clary sage

 Research was conducted and reported in Complementary Therapies in Clinical Practice.
 Furthermore, indicating that aromatherapy massage using sandalwood essential oil on patients undergoing palliative care in 4 different counties, had an impact on helping to reduce anxiety.

 The American College of Healthcare Science lists Sandalwood as one of the essential oils, along with basil, grapefruit, lime and sweet orange that can have a positive effect on reducing anxiety.

 Some research and literature suggest that a compound called alpha-santalol (a main compound in Sandalwood oils), in cell-line and animal studies, have chemo-preventative effects without causing toxic side-effects.
 In fact, laboratory data showed anticancer effects on chemically induced skin carcinogenesis in mice.

 This compound has also been linked to having anti-inflammatory, anti-oxidant, antiviral, and anti-bacterial activities.